 1. Slow cooker maple cinnamon oatmeal

-If your kids like those little packets of instant oatmeal, they will love this recipe from the blog called A Mindful Mom.
-The oatmeal is made with ingredients that most people will have in the pantry and it's cooked overnight in a slow cooker.
+If your kids like those little packets of instant oatmeal, they will love this recipe from the blog A Mindful Mom.
+The oatmeal is made with ingredients that most people will have in the pantry and it is cooked overnight in a slow cooker.
 Waking up to the smell of breakfast was never easier.

 2. Slow cooker baked ziti